 As directed by the Council, Mr. Tuttle has promoted strategies to make West Sacramento a “Global Food Hub” by recruiting four foreign food-related companies to make the city their USA headquarters, and advanced three new bridge projects, as well as a streetcar, to improve connections between the city and downtown Sacramento.
 Mr. Tuttle spearheaded the leasing of the Port's cargo terminal and other assets to the private sector, which dramatically turned around the Port's financial position.

-Immediately prior to this appointment as City Manager, Mr. Tuttle was the Deputy Director of Planning and Modal Programs for the California Department of Transportation (Caltrans), overseeing the state’s intercity rail and multi-modal planning programs.
+Immediately prior to this appointment as City Manager and Port CEO, Mr. Tuttle was the Deputy Director of Planning and Modal Programs for the California Department of Transportation (Caltrans), overseeing the state’s intercity rail and multi-modal planning programs.

 As the executive director of the Sacramento Area Council of Governments (SACOG) for six years, Mr. Tuttle led the 22-city/6-county metropolitan planning organization in California’s fast growing Sacramento region and launched its nationally recognized “Blueprint” transportation and land use growth plan.
 Due in part to Blueprint’s success, Mr. Tuttle was named one of the region’s 20 most influential people in the past 20 years by the Sacramento Business Journal.

 Mr. Tuttle served for three years as the executive director of the Solano Transportation Authority (STA) in the San Francisco Bay Area, where he directed major road and transit projects for the seven cities and county in Solano.
 The STA was honored as the State’s “Transportation Organization of the Year” by the California Transportation Foundation during his tenure.